dmitribodiu/90-days-challenge/architecture.md

 The correct decomposition is critical.
 A wrong decomposition means wrong architecture.
 In modern systems `services` are the most granular unit of the architecture.
-However, the technology used to implement the components and their details are detailed design aspects, not system decomposition.
+However, the technology used to implement the components and their details are detailed design aspects, not system architecture.

 ## Avoid functional decomposition
 Functional decomposition decomposes a system into its building